JarateKing/jarconfig/docs/mtp.md

 # mtp.cfg

 Map whitelist for pyrovision.
 Maps can be added to this cfg to allow more maps to see the effects of pyrovision.
+Despite requiring editing this file to enable its effects, most maps have partial support for pyrovision.
 Any map, including custom maps, can be added to this cfg file.

-The mtp.cfg within jarconfig tries to contain every map.
-This may cause issues or visual bugs on certain maps.
+The mtp.cfg within jarconfig tries to contain as many maps as possible, including a large amount of custom maps.
+This may cause issues or visual bugs on certain maps, or may seem to have no effect on others, but will work on the majority.

 ## Default